• Share this on:

 Figure 1: Horizontal and vertical market segments with opportunities for service providers

-The most promising horizontal markets are AI, big data, blockchain, cloud, digital security, digital transformation, (I)IoT, machine learning, mobile development, robotics and VR/AR.
+The most promising horizontal markets are AI, big data, blockchain, cloud, digital transformation, (I)IoT, machine learning, mobile development, robotics and VR/AR.
 It is difficult to say which offers you the best opportunities.
 Software as a Service (SaaS) / cloud development is interesting because demand is high.
-However, the European market is quite saturated with SaaS/cloud service providers, so the competition is very strong.
+However, the European market has a lot of SaaS/cloud service providers, so competition is strong.
 The same applies to mobile development, as these are basically commodity services.

 Tips: